-An outstanding scholastic record and GRE General Test scores are required of all applicants.
+An outstanding scholastic record are required of all applicants.
 International students, except those who completed a degree at a U.S. school, must submit TOEFL scores.
 The Institution Code is 2927.
-The department code is 1299 for the GRE and 66 for the TOEFL.
+The department code is 66 for the TOEFL.
 Women, African Americans, and Hispanics are encouraged to apply.
 If financial support is requested, completed applications must be received by February 1 for the fall term.
 Otherwise, the application deadline is March 1 for international students and July 1 for U.S. students.

 The department offers programs leading to the degrees of Master of Science (MS) and Doctor of Philosophy (PhD).

 This program is only for those students seeking a professional M.S.
 Engineering degree.

 Graduate students have access to the University of Pittsburgh's top-notch research facilities.

 Teaching assistantships are available from the department and are awarded on the basis of scholastic record and letters of reference.
 Research assistantships are typically awarded to graduate students who have been in the department for at least one term and who have distinguished themselves by superior performance in course work or project work.
 A limited number of fellowships are also available.
 In 2018-19, typical stipends for teaching and research assistantships ranged from around $2200 to $2500 per month, plus tuition and medical benefits.

 Cost of Study

 For the 2018-19 academic year, tuition is $26,224 for state residents and $52,448 for out-of-state students.